 I. Campaigns list

 Campaigns list is the default view you will see each time you log in.
 Here is where you can see all of your campaigns, together with their status.
-There is also some basic stats available for each campaign in the list.
+There are also some basic stats available for each campaign in the list.

 A campaign's current status is represented by an icon on the left.

 You can see any campaigns that you have running, any drafts of new campaigns, campaigns that were paused or stopped, as well as those that already finished sending which means that are completed.

 When you open a campaign and edit it, it will be paused.
 You can resume, stop or temporarily save it as a draft by clicking the buttons in the upper-right corner, or at the bottom of the screen.
 You can also send a test email.